Lightning-AI/litdata/README.md

 ### 1. Prepare Your Data

-Convert your raw dataset into Lightning Streaming Format using the `optimize` operator.
+Convert your raw dataset into **Lightning Data Optimized Streaming Format** using the `optimize` operator.

 Here is an example with some random images.